LuiisFernando/tasks-backend/README.md

-# tasks-backend
-backend of app tasks using nodejs, express, knex, body-parser, consign, cors, passport and possport-jwt
+this project was developed to be the backend of application tasks